-‘General Hospital’ Spoilers For March 27-31: Sonny Targets Ava , A New PC Baby?
+‘General Hospital’ Spoilers For March 27-31: Sonny Targets Ava, A New PC Baby?

 Franco’s interference with Jake’s therapy had positive results.
 General Hospital spoilers indicate these new revelations would lead to an island adventure.
 In his memories, Jake is not the only one in the island, he has a female playmate with him too.
 Based on spoilers, this playmate is not Charlotte Cassadine (Scarlett Fernandez).

 It appears that the playmate Jake is referring to is Athena.
-Hence there are many speculations on where the story is going next.
+Hence, there are many speculations on where the story is going next.
 General Hospital rumors suggest Lulu has no right over Charlotte since the child is not her daughter.
-If Athena is important enough to be staying in the Cassadine Island, she could be Lulu’s child.
+If Athena is important enough to be staying on Cassadine Island, she could be Lulu’s child.
 This is also leading to speculations that Valentin has been using Charlotte all along.

 But what is going on with Jake?
 Franco and Elizabeth are on the case, RIGHT NOW on ABC!
 Check your local listings. #GH pic.twitter.com/xoqBT2QnCG